projekt-obrazkowy/street-sign-detector-and-recognizer/README.md

 ./app.py *.jpg
 ```

+> Press Enter in terminal to close all windows and exit.

 ## Development

 Below steps present what it takes to add new images to dataset and retrain the model.